averyfrick/Final-Project/README.md

 ```
 ### 9. Obesity Prevalence and Overall Math ACT Score per State
-This histogram look at just the Math score of the ACT.
+This histogram looks at the Math score of the ACT.
+Massachusetts has the highest Math ACT score.

 ```
 ggplot(Math_obs, aes(x = State, y = Math, fill = Obesity_Prev)) +